malaybaku/VMagicMirrorManual/en_about_settings.md

 ### 3.2.1.
 Face

-Upper part is almost the same as `Streaming` tab in control panel, and additional check `Auto blink during face tracking` is also available.
+Upper part is almost the same as `Streaming` tab in control panel.

+Additional check `Auto blink during face tracking` is on by default, and when it is turned off, you can control eye open and close by image processing.

+From v0.9.6 `Enable forward / backward motion` check is available.
+Enabling this check maybe cause your avatar motion unstable, so please test if you plan streaming use.

 The item `Default Fun Blend Shape [%]` specifies the default fun expression rate.